 On January 15, 2005, a group of SABR members from the province of Quebec and their guests gathered in Montreal to talk baseball, and to consider establishing a Quebec-based SABR chapter.
 On February 11, their request to form a chapter was approved by SABR’s Executive Board.
 It was SABR’s fourth non-United States chapter, following groups in Toronto, Japan, and the United Kingdom.

 2006 saw the addition of five more regional chapters: the Rogers Hornsby Chapter in South Texas; the Orlando Cepeda Chapter in Puerto Rico; and chapters in West Texas (Abilene), South Carolina, and Nashville, Tennessee.

-In the 2010s, with a relaunched SABR.org website closing the distance between SABR members in the U.S. and around the world, international chapters were formed in Venezuela, South Korea, Italy, Australia, the Dominican Republic, and Nepal.
+In the 2010s, with a relaunched SABR.org website closing the distance between SABR members in the U.S. and around the world, international chapters were formed in Venezuela, the Dominican Republic, South Korea, Taiwan, Nepal, Australia, Italy, and the Netherlands (Europe).

-New chapters were also added in Central Oklahoma, New Mexico, Nebraska, Fort Wayne (Indiana), Rochester (New York), Maine, Chattanooga (Tennessee), Las Vegas, Baltimore, and Birmingham (Alabama).
+New chapters were also added in Central Oklahoma, New Mexico, Nebraska, Fort Wayne (Indiana), Rochester (New York), Maine, Chattanooga (Tennessee), Las Vegas, Baltimore, Birmingham (Alabama), and southern New Jersey.